chrissherlock/inside-libreoffice/system_abstraction_layer.md

 The headers in the ```include/sal``` directory handle a number of pieces of functionality, described here.

 ## Program entry point
-The ```main()``` entry point into LibreOffice is located in , and is designed as a bunch of cross-platform macros.
+The ```main()``` entry point into LibreOffice is located in ```main.h```, and is designed as a bunch of macros.
 As LibreOffice is a cross-platform application that runs on both Unix-based and Windows operaing systems, it must have a flexible way of starting up the program.
 It does this by using the C preprocessor.

 The macros ```SAL_MAIN_WITH_ARGS_IMPL``` and ```SAL_MAIN_IMPL``` both define the ```main()``` function of LibreOffice.
 The difference is, as per the name suggests, that one takes arguments from the command line, and the other does not.
 We shall focus on ```SAL_MAIN_WITH_ARGS_IMPL``` as they are both exactly the same except for one function call.
 The macro is defined as: